Wyfi0/kickstart.nvim/README.md

     config directory and the matching local directory `~/.local/share/nvim-kickstart`.
 You can apply this approach to any Neovim distribution that you would like to try out.
+    * This is what I did at first to test it out!
 * What if I want to "uninstall" this configuration:
   * See [lazy.nvim uninstall](https://lazy.folke.io/usage#-uninstalling) information
+    * lol why
 * Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
   * The main purpose of kickstart is to serve as a teaching tool and a reference configuration that someone can easily use to `git clone` as a basis for their own.